 Based on the assessment, individuals will receive a four letter "type" designation and explanation of their personality type.
 The MBTI is most commonly used to increase people's understanding of:

 The Counseling Center conducts seminars, workshops and presentations for student groups, classes, residence halls and other departments on campus on a variety of mental health related topics.
 Some of these include stress management, dating relationships, eating issues, international student support, body image issues and drug and alcohol concerns.
-If you or your department would like to request an outreach presentation, contact: Liza Provenzano, Coordinator of Outreach and Consultation at (904) 620-2602.
+If you or your department would like to request an outreach presentation please contact our Center Director or the Coordinator of Outreach and Consultation at (904) 620-2602.